compound-finance/comet/certora/README.md

     }
 ```
 10.  **Balance change vs registered** ✔️*
-If the system's balance in some asset changed, asset must be registered in as a recognized asset
+A change in the system's balance of some asset must only occur for assets registered as recognized assets
 ```
     {
         registered = getAssetInfoByAddress(token).asset == token ∧